th3worst4/qrCode-generator/README.md

 `.\main.exe samplestring`

 Still, if you pass no argument, the program will ask one to be provided at the console.
-At this moment, this behavior is disabled for bebugging purposes, but you can enable it.
+At this moment, none of those options have influence on the final image, I'm using a fixed string to debug the code: 'Twas brilling'.

+I dont know whats this means but it's the encoded message on Wikipedia's QR Code v1 example.
+Using this same string helps me to know if the result is right or not.

-Go to the [source/main.cpp], at line 17 you will see the following:
+Still, you can enable the user's input feature.
+Go to the [source/main.cpp], at line 26 you will see the following:

-`out.generate(21, "'Twas brilling", 'L', 0b011)`;
+`out.generate(21, "'Twas brilling", 0b011);`

 change it to:

-`out.generate(21, *(argv+1), 'L', 0b011)`
+`out.generate(21, *(argv+1), 0b011);`

 Now you will be able to pass any 20 or less characters string to be encoded.
+When the project is finished I will implement it as a standard behavior.

 ### Where to find my QR Code?
 There is two options: